Teacher Practical Guidance:

 Social Studies

-- Role-Playing Activities: Engage students in role-playing historical events or simulations to deepen their understanding of social studies concepts
+- Role-Playing Activities: Engage students in role-playing historical events or simulations to deepen their understanding of social studies concepts. link

 How-To Resources